 How partners are taxed

-Although the completion of a partner’s tax return is not the responsibility of the practice manager, quite often partners will ask the practice manager to ask them questions about this.
+Although the completion of a partner’s tax return is not the responsibility of the practice manager, quite often partners will ask the practice manager questions about this.
 Having an understanding of how tax returns works will help you deal with the partners’ queries.

 The accounts are prepared by the accountant based on the accounting records supplied by the practice manager.
 The partners will pay tax on their share of the practice profits.
 Profit is income less expenses.
 However a common misunderstanding is that partners think that they pay tax on their drawings whereas they pay tax on their share of profits, regardless of whether these profits have been drawn out of the practice.